StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ![Data flow](/.gitbook/assets/stackpack-aws.svg)

-- The StackState AWS Agent is a collection of Lambdas:
+- Three AWS Lambdas collect topology data from AWS and push this to StackState:
     - `stackstate-topo-cron` scans AWS resources every hour using the AWS APIs and publishes this to the StackState Kinesis Event Stream.
     - `stackstate-topo-cwevents` listens to CloudWatch events, transforms the events and publishes them to Kinesis.
     - `stackstate-topo-publisher` publishes [retrieved topology data](#data-retrieved) from a Kinesis stream to StackState.